Kyndryl brand standards

 Our Living Trellis reflects the way that we embrace integrated, well-built systems and create further connection.
-Unlike the Vital K, the Living Trellis serves as an underlying visual structure that supports content and allows it to grow.
+Unlike the Vital K, which calls attention to information, the Living Trellis serves as an underlying visual structure that supports content and allows it to grow.

 From the precise detail of the Static trellis, to the flexible, connective Responsive trellis, to the bold, high-impact Impactful trellis, the Living Trellis adapts across a wide range of use cases and content types — flexing to match the tone and purpose of each moment.